pnp/sp-dev-fx-aces/samples/PrimaryTextCard-Graph-JoinNewTeams/README.md

   | GroupMember.ReadWrite.All |
   | Group.Read.All            |

 - Add the ACE **New Teams** to the Dashboard.
+- Be sure to create a new Public Team if no new ones exist.
+Make sure you create the team with a user that isn't the user you are testing with as the user creating teh team is automatically added to the team as an owner.

 ## Features

 This sample uses the Graph API to display recently created Teams (public ones) and allows the user join a specific team.

 ## References